With a vibrant culinary scene and a cost of living 10% lower than the national average, El Paso is a border town that makes the best of both worlds.

 Many El Paso jobs offer above-average salaries.
 The following table includes some of the highest-paying careers in the city.
 By researching in-demand careers and salary data, professionals considering careers in El Paso can make informed decisions about their professional aspirations.

-Here are some of the highest-paying careers in El Paso that do not require a first-professional degree, like a doctor of medicine or juris doctor, plus their mean wages in the city.
+Here are some of the highest-paying careers in El Paso that do not require a first-professional degree, like a doctor of medicine or juris doctor, plus their median wages in the city.

 |Career||Median Salary (2019)|